-In this way they stage sonic and visual work as temporal events and occurrences rather than as objects or artefacts, and draw theoretical reflections out of a textual frame into the ambiguous and unreliable sphere of performance.
+In this way they stage sonic and musical work as temporal events and occurrences rather than as objects or artefacts, and draw theoretical reflections out of a textual frame into the ambiguous and unreliable sphere of performance.

 Records and CDs, texts and scores, instructions and objects are laid out across the floor.
 I activate these things in performance, either to a script or in improvisation.
 Walking around I pick them up, I read texts, recite, sing and shout words and works, play and interpret their textual and artistic materiality and content.
 I work them as discursive things that stand not in opposition to or in a hierarchy with theoretical discursivity, but perform the simultaneity of practice and its theorisation.
 At the same time the gestures of my body: walking, singing, reading, reaching for work, touching and activating objects, become part of the curatorial event.
 As a performing curator I cannot disappear into the authority of the white gallery walls but make visible the physicality of the act of staging things.
 Problematising choice, authorship, canons and conventions: what we hear and what remains inaudible.

 curating becomes uncurating: a performative event